126th Street African Burial Ground Memorial and Mixed-Use Project

 The Rediscovery

-In 2009, a group of concerned citizens, local elected officials, and civic and religious leaders formed the HABGTF to advocate for the creation of a memorial that would restore dignity and respect to those buried at this sacred site.
-In 2011, Community Board 11 designated the Task Force as the organization representing the interests of the historic cemetery.
+In 2009, a group of community members formed the Harlem African Burial Ground Task Force (HABGTF) to advocate for the creation of a memorial that would restore honor, dignity and respect to those buried at this sacred site.
+In 2011, Community Board 11 designated the HABGTF as the organization representing the interests of the historic cemetery.
+The HABGTF was, and its current successor, the Harlem African Burial Ground Initiative (HABGI), is co-chaired by Melissa Mark-Viverito, former councilmember for District 8 and City Council Speaker, and Rev. Dr. Patricia A Singletary, Pastor Emerita of the Elmendorf Reformed Church, the descendant church of the Harlem African Burial Ground.

-Today, NYCEDC is collaborating with the Task Force to work towards the creation of the Memorial.
-In May 2019, the Task Force celebrated the opening of “Reclaiming History, Reinvesting in East Harlem”, a free exhibition at the La Marqueta public market in East Harlem.
-The opening featured a panel discussion moderated by Sharon Wilkins, Manhattan Deputy Borough Historian and Harlem African Burial Ground Task Force member.
+In Summer 2019, NYCEDC and the HABGTF collaborated on a free exhibition at the La Marqueta public market in East Harlem showcasing the history of the Harlem African Burial Ground and the future project on the site.
+The opening featured a panel discussion moderated by Sharon Wilkins, Manhattan Deputy Borough Historian and HABGTF member.
 Read more on the opening event here.

 -